add-more-ducks/final-deploy/DESIGN.md

 ### Main features
 - Manual entry of items to be displayed
 - Scraping data from Wikipedia (and other sites).
-- Selecting filters for events.
+- Selecting filters for types on events. (government, art, religion, royalty, science, warfare, etc.)
-- Building a timeline based on filters.
+- Building a timeline based on the above mentioned filters.
 - Storing Wikipedia data in SQL database.
 - Zoom feature on timeline scope.
 - Selecting events on timeline brings up extensive information and link to article.